OZI-Project/brand/README.rst

    :width: 220px

-* |:x:| DO NOT add your own colorways or background.
+* ❌ DO NOT add your own colorways or background.
-* |:x:| DO NOT distort or obscure the blastpipe logo.
+* ❌ DO NOT distort or obscure the blastpipe logo.
-* |:x:| DO NOT use the blastpipe logo in such a way as to suggest endorsement or affiliation.
+* ❌ DO NOT use the blastpipe logo in such a way as to suggest endorsement or affiliation.

 Generative AI Transparency